reddragon/lambda/README.md

 ### Introduction

 I have been amazed at the kind of things that we can achieve with simple s-expressions. s-expressions or symbolic exressions, are nothing but expressions of this format: `(operator operand1 operand2 ...)`, where we pass the operands to the operator for evaluation.
 For example, `(+ 1 2 3)` is the same as `1 + 2 + 3`.
 You can nest several such expressions like this.
 For example, `(* (+ 1 2) (+ 4 5))`, which is the same as `((1 + 2) * (4 + 5))`.
-In general, s-expressions make it easy for tree-structured code and data easy.
+In general, s-expressions make it easy to write tree-structured / recursive code and data.

 Lisp, is a family of programming languages that have popularized the use of s-expressions.
 I found it interesting, and this is my attempt at writing yet another Lisp dialect.
-This is a purely academic pursuit, so don't use this in production.
+This is a purely academic pursuit, so I would not recommend using this in production.
 The crux of the work lies in the `lang` directory, but I have provided a simple REPL (Read-Eval-Print-Loop) to try out the language.

 #### What works so far
 * Integer, floating point and string types